lugu/qiloop/doc/NOTES.md

 #### Service ID

-Each object registered to the service directory is given a unique identifier.
-This identifier is used to address the objects associated with this service.
+Each service registered to the service directory (described bellow) is given a unique identifier.
+The service identifier act as a namespace for the objects associated with the service.

 #### Object ID